 Scientists on the basis of the accounts deduce that the Pompeian banker was born at the end of the reign of Emperor Octavian Augustus around 14 CE, presumably the son of the liberator Lucius Cecilius Felix, who was also a banker (this is evidenced by a bill from 15 CE).
 By the age of fifty-some, Jukundus was a well-placed banker for whom many freedmen and slaves did business such as: signing receipts in which sellers officially confirmed that Jukundus had paid them the sum owed; or collecting payments from customers.
 Many Pompeian patrician names appear on his payrolls, proving that Jukundus offered services to high society as well.
 We know that the banker even travelled to Nuceria to help Publius Alfenus Varus – the senior centurion of the Praetorian Guard – resell the slaves bought at auction.

-Iukundus was the type of banker who was called – argentarius.
+Iucundus was the type of banker who was called – argentarius.
 He was a combination of an auctioneer, broker and lender.
 Not only did he collect a commission from the sellers, but he also lent money at interest to buyers to enable them to buy the product.

-Iukundus had at least two sons: Caecilius Iucundus Metellus and Quintus Caecilius Iucundus.
+Iucundus had at least two sons: Caecilius Iucundus Metellus and Quintus Caecilius Iucundus.